Active Design, Physical Activity and Health

 Neighborhood poverty

 The percent of households with incomes below the federal poverty level.
-Households without sufficient resources are often deprived of access to items such as health care and good quality housing that are needed to maintain good health.
+Households without sufficient resources are often deprived of access to health care, good quality housing, and other resources that protect health.

 Monthly bicycle use